Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

-    ////TODO: the screenshots are outdated and need updating
+[//]: # (//TODO: the screenshots are outdated and need updating)

 # Migrate From Old Input System

 This guide provides a listing of the APIs in `UnityEngine.Input` (and related APIs in `UnityEngine`) and their corresponding APIs in the new input system.
 Not all APIs have a corresponding version in the new API yet.

->NOTE: The new APIs are currently in the `UnityEngine.Experimental.Input` namespace.
-The namespace is omitted here for brevity. `UnityEngine.Input` is referenced in full for easy disambiguation.
+Note: The new APIs are currently in the `UnityEngine.InputSystem` namespace.
+The namespace is omitted here for brevity. `UnityEngine.InputSystem` is referenced in full for easy disambiguation.

 ## [`UnityEngine.Input`](https://docs.unity3d.com/ScriptReference/Input.html)